chvancooten/CloudLabsAD/README.md

 _By [@chvancooten](https://twitter.com/chvancooten), Ansible role for Elastic Security deployment by [@nodauf](https://twitter.com/nodauf)_

 Provisioning scripts for an Active Directory lab environment.
 Designed to be deployed to Azure using the Azure cloud shell.
-Very alpha.

 ## Setup

 The lab is provisioned automatically using Terraform and Ansible.
 First, Terraform deploys all the infrastructure and prepares the machines for provisioning.
 It then kicks off a role-based Ansible playbook from the Debian attacker machine to provision the Windows-based machines.

+**In the default setup, the lab takes approximately 15-20 minutes to provision, and costs about €1 per day to run on Azure.**

 ### Deployment